iitb-research-code/ScrabbleGAN/README.md

 2. path to the data file.
 3. word for which you want to generate image.
 4. noise in the generated image.

+## Use the Recogniser model
+To use the recogniser model run `run_recogniser.py `.
+In it you have to provide the path of the image and the path of the model

+## To produce images of many words Using the Generator
+To Produce images of many words run `produce_images.py ` in this you have to provide :
+1. txt file which consists of all the words separated by lines.
+2. path to the output folder.
+3. path to the generator model.